CroppingFlea479/Fleasion/README.md

 Change config is for adding or sharing natively provided options internally.

 HASH DUMP:
+we now compile a lot of hashes here:https://docs.google.com/spreadsheets/d/1S7GexRGkgiDXit8qabV7rYFOctO6FraZrrTm1-Rru_4/edit?usp=sharing

+LEGACY DUMP:
 more are here than natively provided, this will be updated automatically with more textures so check every now and then, might be your new main arm skin!

 ### TEXTURES
 ## anything can be swapped with anything!
 (Dont put an audio as a texture)